noborus/tbln/README.md

 The target of hash is the line below Hash.
 The signature targets the Hash value.

-Hash currently supports SHA 256 and SHA 512.
+Hash currently supports SHA256 and SHA512.
-Signature currently supports ED 25519.
+Signature currently supports ED25519.

 ### Comments